gsaraiva2109/0x53/README.md

-# Go-Sinkhole
+# 0x53

-**Go-Sinkhole** is a lightweight, high-performance system-wide adblocker written in Go.
+**0x53** is a lightweight, high-performance system-wide adblocker written in Go.
 It functions as a local DNS sinkhole (similar to Pi-hole) but is designed to run efficiently on your local machine with a split-architecture design: a background daemon handles the traffic, while a modern TUI (Terminal User Interface) provides real-time monitoring and control.

 ![TUI Screenshot](./assets/tui-screenshot.png)